ART AND ORGANISM

 - Spirituality : What happens at the Rothko Chapel?
 Read NPR’s review.

-MODELING responses to art? “… artist Wassily Kandinsky feels that abstract art, what people would perhaps consider the most emotionally subjective form of art, is actually completely objective.
+Can MODELING explicate our responses to abstract art? “… artist Wassily Kandinsky feels that abstract art, what people would perhaps consider the most emotionally subjective form of art, is actually completely objective.
 He suggests that the emotional objectivity of abstract art lies in the characteristics of the colors and their interactions with one another.
 This would mean it can be taught to a computer. … artificial intelligence… has not yet been able to identify why certain things evoke certain emotions — in the case of a painting, for example, why a blue blob would evoke sadness, whereas some red squiggles would evoke anxiety.
 A team from the University of Trento, led by Nicu Sebe, set out to prove his theory, and took to the Museum of Modern and Contemporary Art of Trento and Roverto.”
 Read on about efforts to use modeling to understand.

 [i].
 Eugene Delacroix (1798‑1863): dated 1850.
 Journal (1893‑1895), Eugene Delacroix, Journal, Walter Pach, translator, New York, 1972. http://www.bc.edu/bc_org/avp/cas/fnart/fa257/delacroix.html Also cited by Gilson, 1957:132.